-The new mobile version allows users to find their best match, save favourites, compare specific universities they have in mind – or based on similarities – and access comparative information.
+The mobile version allows users to find their best match, save favourites, compare specific universities they have in mind – or based on similarities – and access comparative information.

 Some performance measures within U-Multirank rely on information collected directly from the universities themselves.
-That is because U-Multirank collection process is the first time many of these sets of information have been gathered together into a single international, public source in a comparative form.
+That is because U-Multirank’s collection process is the first time many of these sets of information have been gathered together into a single international, public source in a comparative form.

 The data that universities provide about themselves needs to be carefully verified and this is one of U-Multirank’s most significant annual undertakings.
 It includes several steps and procedures: data is subjected to multiple statistical tests for consistency and plausibility; ‘outlier’ and other surprising results are carefully checked.
 The process includes both ‘manual’ and automated checks and a continual process of direct communications with universities.

 Bibliometric indicators seek to measure the quantity and impact of scientific publications.
 They are based on a count of the scientific publications produced by the academic staff of a university and the number of times these are cited in other publications.
 The bibliometric analyses in U-Multirank are based on the Thomson Reuters database, an extensive verified database of academic publications.
 U-Multirank partner CWTS (Centre for Science and Technology Studies) at Leiden University is responsible for generating the bibliometric data.